ChrisBuchholz/mencfs/README.md

 you are running on another platform, you can probably Google it.

 Before continuing, make sure you already have an EncFS encrypted folder.
-If not, you can create an encrypted folder by executing the following command.
-Make sure that *~/encrypted_folder* is empty before you do this or else the stuff already inside the folder won't get encrypted.
+If not, you can encrypt a folder with the following command:

-    encfs ~/encrypted_folder ~/decrypted_folder
+    mencfs encrypt ~/my_folder

-EncFS will ask you for a few questions.
+You will get asked a few questions.
 Just follow the prompt till it's done.

-The two folders are now synced and if you put stuff inside *~/decrypted_folder* , it will get encrypted and put inside *~/encrypted_folder*.
-Now unmount *~/decrypted_folder*.
-On Mac OS X, this can be done by executing this command in your terminal:

-    umount ~/decrypted_folder

-Add a new password to your keychain using the same password that you used to encrypt *~/encrypted_folder*.
+Add a new password to your keychain using the same password that you used to encrypt *~/my_folder* in the previous step.
 Remember the label your give it.

 Now alter *~/.mencfs* so it looks like this:

-    ~/encrypted_folder		decrypted		%password_label%
+    ~/my_folder		my_folder		%password_label%

-Ensure that *%password_label%* is the same label that you gave the password your just added to your keychain.
+Ensure that *%password_label%* is the same label that you gave the password you just added to your keychain.

 ### Usage